mgcrea/homebridge-tydom/.github/ISSUE_TEMPLATE/bug_report.md

 npx tydom-client request /configs/file /devices/data /devices/meta /devices/cmeta --file tydom_output.json --username 001A25XXXXXX --password XXXXXX
 ```
 Will create the file `tydom_output.json` to upload, you can use https://gist.github.com

+An homebridge log with [debug enabled](https://github.com/mgcrea/homebridge-tydom#debug) while using the tydom official app (to trace working requests) can also help a lot.
 -->

 **Versions**